 Scottish Child Abuse Inquiry

 Witness Statement of

-HSD

-Support person present: No

-1. My full name is HSD 1961.
+HSD Support person present: No 1.
+My full name is HSD My date of birth is 1961.
 My contact details are known to the Inquiry.
 2. I live alone, but I have a partner, we just live in our own separate houses.

-Life before going into care

-3. As a child I lived in Royston in Glasgow.
-Our family home was in sector and I went to St. Roch's Primary school.
-My father was sector and and my mother was sector and my mother.

-4. I have one brother, five sisters and a half-sister.
-My brother is second who was born in 1948 and my sisters, from eldest down are, second , born 1949, second , born 1950, second , born 1952 and second , born 1962.
-Second passed away in 1964 from silent pneumonia.
-My half-sister, to my mum, is second , she's the oldest and was born in 1947.
-Second went to the USA in 1967 and second and second moved out when they were young.
+Life before going into care 3.
+As a child I lived in Royston in Glasgow.
+Our family home was in went to St. Roch's Primary school.
+My father was and my mother was grant and my mothe 4.
+I have one brother, five sisters and a half-sister.
+My brother is who was born in 1948 and my sisters, from eldest down are, born 1949, born 1950, born 1952 and born 1962. passed away in 1964 from silent pneumonia.
+My half-sister, to my mum, is silent pneumonia.
+My half-sister, to my mum, is moved out when they were young.
 5. My mother and father were both alcoholics and I've heard they were like that from well before any of the children were born.
 At that particular time I just accepted that as normal.

-- I have no recollection of social work involvement with me until I started playing truant from school. - 7.
-Second and a seven years older than me and in secondary when I was in primary and I spent a lot of time with her.
+- I have no recollection of social work involvement with me until I started playing truant from school. - 7. was seven years older than me and in secondary when I was in primary and I spent a lot of time with her.
 She was an academic, very astute and clear.
 She surprised the rest of the family and was always first in her class.
-She was way ahead of her fellow pupils. - 8.
-Was a big influence on me and I looked up to her.
+She was way ahead of her fellow pupils. - was a big influence on me and I looked up to her.
 She spent more time with me than any of our other siblings.
 She helped me and spent many hours reading with me.
 As a result I was too advanced when I started primary school, which was actually a bit of a problem.
 The school didn't provide me with any knowledge I hadn't already acquired and I found myself reading Wind in the Willows when other kids were learning the alphabet and reading Janet And John books. - 9.
 Looking back now I probably found that all very frustrating.
 I was just so bored at primary school.
 They would have registration in the morning and by play time I'd be out the back door.
-I'd go off to the library and study and I'd be there until three o'clock, when I'd go home. - 10.
-The school eventually got in touch with mum and dad and then the 'green lady' turned up at our house.
+I'd go off to the library and study and I'd be there until three o'clock, when I'd go home. - The school eventually got in touch with mum and dad and then the 'green lady' turned up at our house.
 She was the truancy officer. - 11.
 I was also getting battered by my mum and dad, they would both beat me, although it was mainly my dad.
 I always had bruises under my clothes.
 Most of the time he did it when he had a drink in him but sometimes he did it when he didn't have a drink. - 12.
 Then I started shoplifting when I was playing truant and the police started to get involved and I ended up at Children's Panels.
 I was put on probation or something similar.
 I did have a social worker back then and I also saw a psychiatrist.
 This was as an assessment and I passed that with flying colours.